-A. Voting Procedures on Election Day

-- 1. One (1) day will be set aside as ELECTION DAY for SGA officers, which will be announced two weeks in advance.
+- A. Voting Procedures on Election Day - 1.
+Two (2) days will be set aside as ELECTION DAYS for SGA officers, which will be announced two weeks in advance.
 All students are urged to vote and be a part of the student organization. - 2.
-Polls will be open from 9:00 am to 6:00 pm. on Election Day.

-B. Election Day Campaigning

-- 1. Election Area Restriction: There will be NO campaigning within 50 feet of the voting area. - 2.
+Polls will be open from 12 a.m. until 12 a.m. on the advertised Election Days.
+Results to be tallied and advertised the following work day. - B. Election Day Campaigning - 1.
+Election Area Restriction: There will be NO campaigning within 50 feet of the voting area. - 2.
 Posters, fliers, buttons, and other campaign literature MAY NOT be distributed or displayed within fifty (50) feet of the voting area.